If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 How Should Surf Booties Fit?

 Fit is all-important when it comes to surf booties.
 Feet are weird, vary a lot from person-to-person, and there is nothing worse that a poorly-fitting surf bootie.
 Too big and they’re worse than worthless, making you a worse surfer (but at least you’ve got an excuse!).
 It’s always better to have a little less room than you’d like to start out (see below), but go too small and your feet just hurt.
-My feet are long, skinny, and have finger toes.
-There, I said it.
-As a result, I want a bootie that is low-volume but will stretch a decent bit to accommodate my toes.
+Our tester’s feet are long, skinny, and have finger toes.
+As a result, he wants a bootie that is low-volume but will stretch a decent bit to accommodate his toes.
 Someone with wider feet might want a higher-volume bootie so they can order a small enough size for the length of their foot but still have enough room from side to side.
-I’ve done my best to indicate the volume of each bootie included here.
+We’ve done our best to indicate the volume of each bootie included here.

 Should I Downsize my Surf Booties?